 I wrote to the leading mujtahid of the town and invited him to come to our meetings so that we could debate openly.
 I said that some government officials would also be asked to attend to witness the debate.
 This challenge quieted him effectively, and the fire subsided.

-I can never forget one gifted woman by the name of Rúhá.
+I can never forget one gifted woman by the name of Rúḥá.
 She had never been to school, but she was the pride of her sex.
 She was a heroic soul who, because of her audacious deeds, became known to the shah and his ministers.
 She was a living Ṭáhirih of those days.
 A weaver of cloth, her income was scanty, but whatever she earned she spent in traveling around to proclaim the name of Bahá’u’lláh.
 Her manners, her detachment, and her enterprising spirit are examples to be emulated by every aspiring teacher of the Cause.

 In Ṭabas I met a very just and benevolent governor.
 He was known as ‘Imádu’l-Mulk.
 He was fair and just to all his subjects.
 Under his rule all were taken care of and protected against ill-wishers.
 As a young man, he had met Bahá’u’lláh in Iraq, and he mentioned this very often.
 He had a pocketknife Bahá’u’lláh had given him, which he kept wrapped in a beautiful piece of velvet.
 He was very proud of the fact that he had had the opportunity of being in His presence.